Bittern, Herons and Egrets in East Africa

 Follow us on Facebook Bird photography safari

 Goliath Heron (Ardea goliath) widespread in Africa at waters with fish.
 Locally common.
-1.4 m – the tallest heron
+1.4 m – the tallest heron.

 Purple Heron (Ardea p. purpurea) is wide spread in Africa but not common